Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 - The blurbs for the cutomised google maps markers I got from the places' own websites.
 - The social media icons were from fontawesome.
 - All the pictures were copyright free and were downloaded from https://pixabay.com/.
+- The bean logo image I got from google images.

 ### Acknowledgements